andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 ### Design

-Let’s try to see the plan for our decoding script, applying what we learned before.
+Let's try to see the plan for our decoding script, applying what we learned before.
 What components do we need?

-1. First, a component producing decoded `Word8`s (that will be `view PB.pack`’d into a component producing decoded `ByteString`s with smart chunking)
+1. First, a component producing decoded `Word8`s (that will be `view PB.pack`'d into a component producing decoded `ByteString`s with smart chunking)
     1. A producer that reads in `ByteString`s from a file and sends them downstream.
     2. A pipe that unpacks those `ByteString`s into `Word8`s and sends each one down.
-    3. A pipe that “unpacks” those `Word8`s into `Direction`s and sends *those* down.
+    3. A pipe that "unpacks" those `Word8`s into `Direction`s and sends *those* down.
     4. A pipe that traverses down the Huffman encoding tree following the incoming `Direction`s, and emits a decoded `Word8` every time it decodes